feld/chatmail-cookbook/README.md

 It does not validate DNS records, but it does print out a sample zone file which should be accurate for your deployment.
 This file can also be found at **/tmp/chatmail.zone** on the server.

+### Debian

+We still use cron to execute the housekeeping instead of a systemd timer as cron is cross-platform

+### FreeBSD

+We do not have journald to use as a circular buffer for memory-backed logging, so instead we enforce a strict newsyslog configuration to rotate logs and not keep archives based on the configured retention interval.

+As we use ZFS on FreeBSD, we leverage ZFS instead of Dovecot to compress the mails.
+Also, you can define a quota for the ZFS dataset the mails are stored on to protect your server from running out of disk space from abuse of thestorage.

+We require a custom package repo for a few packages that are not in the ports tree at this time: patched Dovecot, iroh-relay, chatmail-turn, and mtail.
+The chatmaild Python implementation may also be packaged in the future.

 ## Warranty

 There is none. :)